cadichris/mikado-testbuilders-kata/docs/Troubleshooting.md

 # Troubleshooting

+## I am getting C++ compilation errors

+Most probably this is because there is a difference between your and our C++ compiler (version, vendor, etc).

+Check the [CPP Build Manual](../cpp/BUILD_MANUAL.md) to learn more about the tools and compiler versions we used in this project

 ## I cannot get the googltest dependency in Visual Studio

 If you are behind a proxy, you might need to configure your NuGet proxy.
 Here